5 Key Questions to Ask When Applying to an Online University Program

 Congratulations—you’ve made the decision to further your education!
-Now here’s the tricky part: how do you decide where to go?
-You’ve encountered ads for online university degree programs everywhere—on the Internet, television, radio, magazines, and billboards.
+Now here’s the tricky part: How do you decide where to go?
+You’ve encountered ads for online university degree programs everywhere—on the internet, television, radio, magazines, and billboards.
 But how do you know which university is the best fit for you?

 Begin by finding the answers to five important questions.
 The information you gain will help you confidently make the best decision for your situation and goals.

 Accreditation ensures that a university or college meets a consistent level of academic standards across its degree programs.
 This recognition helps ensure your chosen degree’s value, now and in the future.
-If your degree is not accredited by a recognized accrediting organization, you may encounter two major problems that could prevent you from achieving your educational and career advancement goals:
+If your university is not accredited by a recognized accrediting organization, you may encounter two major problems that could prevent you from achieving your educational and career advancement goals:

 If your immediate goal is to complete the bachelor’s degree you started years ago and your long-term goal is to earn a master’s degree and then a doctoral degree, it’s best to select an accredited university that offers degree programs for the full educational path you desire.

-Progressive higher education institutions like Walden University offer cutting-edge technology that creates a smooth and flexible online learning experience—from communicating with your instructors to reviewing fellow students’ comments and feedback in a discussion thread to getting 24/7 technical support.
+Progressive higher education institutions like Walden offer cutting-edge technology that creates a smooth and flexible online learning experience—from communicating with your instructors to reviewing fellow students’ comments and feedback in a discussion thread to getting 24/7 technical support.

 As one student remarked, “I admit, I was nervous at first to work in an online classroom.
 But every student takes what’s called a Student Readiness Orientation to learn how to navigate the online classroom, so you have a great feel for how it works, even before you start your first course.”

 4. Does the online university give you transferrable credit toward your degree for relevant work, life, and military experience?

 Walden University helps you complete your degree faster by recognizing that aspects of your work and life experience are relevant to your degree.
 For details, visit Walden’s Center for Degree Acceleration.